siddiq-7/Electricity-bill-Generator/README.md

-# Electricity-bill-Generator
+# Electricity-Bill-Generation-System

-A bill generator system, done using  PHP, MYSQL, HTML, CSS, BOOTSTRAP.
+This Project is Done using PHP,MYSQL,HTML,CSS,BOOTSTRAP

- To run this project on your system, Your system needs xampp or wampp server.
+If you want to run this project on your system ,Your system needs xampp or wampp server.

+In admin portal ,
-In admin portal, USER : admin PASS : admin
+USER : admin
+PASS : admin

 And you have to import the given sql file in your mysql.